James Budd: Congress

+Governor

 For the 1894 state general elections, Budd was nominated by the state Democratic convention as the party's nominee for the governorship.
 During the campaign, Budd targeted the growing influence of the Southern Pacific Railroad and rail monopolies in general, proposing that the "only solution to the railroad question was that the [state] government own a line" with slight nationalization, as well as reducing railroad fares by 25%.
 Budd also advocated a property assessment ceiling cap of 45 cents per $100 in order to save state expenditures with the looming Long Depression.

 During the often bitter campaign for the governorship, Budd faced serious allegations brought forth by Republican-sympathizing newspapers that he had raped a teenage maid, Nancy Neff, in 1876.
 The papers alleged that Neff had become pregnant, giving birth to a child that shortly died afterwards.
 After giving birth, Neff was alleged to have contracted smallpox and sent by Budd to a hospice to die, but not before Budd had forced her to relinquish all her property to him.
 Budd fully denied all the allegations, branding his betrayal of Neff as an "infamous falsehood" imagined by Republican party machines.
 Budd did not deny he knew Neff, yet claimed instead that he had always acted as a brother to Neff and in no way harmed her.

 Despite the serious charges, Budd's campaign remained largely successful.
 He gained favorable attention during the campaign by personally quieting a runaway team of horses, as well as helping extinguish a fire in Willows.

 In the final results, Budd edged out Republican Party challenger Morris M. Estee by 0.4%, or roughly 1,200 votes.
-The strong third place showing of Jonathan V. Webster of the People's Party at 18% helped tip the vote balance into Budd's favor.
+The strong third place showing of Jonathan V. Webster of the People's Party at 18% helped tip the vote balance in Budd's favor.
 It was the first gubernatorial election where the Australian ballot was used in California.

 Due in part to his narrow electoral victory, Republicans alleged Budd had engaged in voter fraud.
 The California State Assembly investigated these claims through a special committee.
 The Assembly committee's findings concluded that no evidence of vote wrongdoing could be found.